BigOtis/Watson-NLU/README.md

 This project extends the existing Watson Java-SDK to add support for the Watson NLU service.

-It simply is a Java wrapper for the API's cURL calls described here: https://www.ibm.com/watson/developercloud/natural-language-understanding/api/v1/#post-analyze
+It wraps the Watson API's cURL calls described here: https://www.ibm.com/watson/developercloud/natural-language-understanding/api/v1/#post-analyze

 The request to the API returns a class named "Analysis" which provides the JSON objects returned by the service.